OCR-AAEY/word-search/README.md

 # Word Search Project

-This project is a [word search puzzle](https://en.wikipedia.org/wiki/Word_search) solver written in C. It takes a photo of the grid and the word list as input and solve the puzzle, i.e. it highlights the sought words in the grid.
+This project is a [word search puzzle](https://en.wikipedia.org/wiki/Word_search) solver written in C. It takes a photo of the grid and the word list as input and solves the puzzle, i.e. it highlights the sought words in the grid.

 # Compilation